jensengroup/propka/README.md

     python setup.py install --user

-will install the `propka3` script in your executable directory, as configured for setuptools, for instance `~/.local/bin` while
+will install the `propka3` script in your executable directory.

-    python setup.py install --user --install-scripts ~/bin

-will install the script in the `bin` subdirectory of your home directory.

 ## Getting started